Errikos Belies

 Errikos Belies (1950 – 19 April 2016) was a Greek poet, novelist and translator.

 Biography

 Errikos Belies studied English Literature and Archaeology at the National and Kapodistrian University of Athens.
 He published six poetry collections and translated 24 novels and 159 plays.

+1977 is the year that marked him, having finished his military and university studies, he took his exams at the Ministry of Foreign Affairs of Greece and became an employee of the Ministry and at the same time published his first book in Kedros Publications.

+He also taught Theatre History at the Drama Schools of the National Theatre, the Theatre of Art, the National Theatre, etc.